jmhammond/mathsquirrel.com/content/faq/index.md

 Maybe?
 My Fall 2023 (current) schedule is:

-* Math 321 - Discrete Structures 1 in-person and online
+* Math 321 - Discrete Structures 1
     - for CS majors and secondary ed
 * Math 231 - "Discrete Mathematics"
     - it's different than the other one.